uwplse/pumpkin-pi/README.md

-This is DEVOID, a plugin for automatic discovery of and lifting across algebraic ornaments in Coq.
-It is the artifact for the ITP paper [Ornaments for Proof Reuse in Coq](http://tlringer.github.io/pdf/ornpaper.pdf).
+This is DEVOID, a plugin for automatic discovery of and lifting across certain equivalences between types in Coq.
+It began as the artifact for the ITP paper [Ornaments for Proof Reuse in Coq](http://tlringer.github.io/pdf/ornpaper.pdf), but has since been extended.
 Please cite this paper when referring to DEVOID.
 A version of DEVOID that corresponds to the ITP camera-ready can be found in [this release](http://github.com/uwplse/ornamental-search/releases/tag/itp+equiv).

-Basically, when you have two types
+Basically, when you have two types A and B that are related in certain ways, DEVOID can search for and prove the relation between those types, then lift functions and proofs between them.
+The following relations are currently supported:

-A (like `list`) and B (like `vector`), where B is A indexed by some new type (like `nat`) that is determined by a fold over A (like `length`), DEVOID can search for the fold and functions that relate A and B, and then lift functions and proofs between types.
+1. **Algebraic Ornaments**: the type B (like `vector`) is the type A (like `list`) indexed by a fold over A (like `length`)
-The lifted functions and proofs are usually about as fast as the originals.
-See the paper and the examples for more detail.
+2. **Records and Tuples**: the type A is a nested tuple of the form `x * (y * ...)`, and the type B is a record with the same number of fields that have the same types

 DEVOID is a part of the [PUMPKIN PATCH](https://github.com/uwplse/PUMPKIN-PATCH) proof repair plugin suite, and is included as a dependency of PUMPKIN PATCH starting with release 0.1.

-# TODO

-Before merging this branch, document:
-* Opaques
-* `..` syntax
-* Curry record
-* New examples
-* New files
-* Save ornament (and removed support for passing directly)

 # Getting Started with DEVOID